Milton H. Erickson: Trance and the unconscious mind

 Where traditional hypnosis is authoritative and direct and often encounters resistance in the subject, Erickson's approach is permissive, accommodating and indirect.
-For example, where a classical hypnotist might say "You are going into a trance", an Ericksonian hypnotist would be more likely to say "you can comfortably learn how to go into a trance."
-In this way, he provides an opportunity for the subject to accept the suggestions they are most comfortable with, at their own pace, and with an awareness of the benefits.
-The subject knows they are not being hustled and takes full ownership of, and participates in, their transformation.
-Because the induction takes place during the course of a normal conversation, Ericksonian hypnosis is often known as conversational hypnosis.
-In a 1976 paper, Erickson describes his developments of indirect suggestions.

 Techniques

 While Erickson explored a vast arena of induction methodologies and techniques of suggestions, there are certain areas where his name is known as key in the development or popularity of the approaches.
 He used direct and indirect approaches, though he is most known for his indirect and permissive suggestion techniques.

 Indirect suggestions

 Erickson maintained that it was not consciously possible to instruct the unconscious mind, and that authoritarian suggestions were likely to be met with resistance.
 The unconscious mind responds to opportunity, metaphors, symbols, and contradictions.
 Therefore, effective hypnotic suggestion should be "artfully vague," leaving space for the subject to fill in the gaps with their own unconscious understandings – even if they do not consciously grasp what is happening.

-Erickson developed both verbal and non-verbal techniques and pioneered the idea that the common experiences of wonderment, engrossment and confusion are, in fact, just kinds of trance.
+He developed both verbal and non-verbal techniques and pioneered the idea that the common experiences of wonderment, engrossment and confusion are, in fact, just kinds of trance.
 An excellent example of this can be viewed in the documentary film.